Chondrules from high-velocity collisions: thermal histories and the agglomeration problem: Introduction

-Equation (\ref{eqn:condensation_energy}) is solved numerically for $T(t)$ and $x(t)$, in conjunction with Eqs. (\ref{eqn:u_mtm}) and (\ref{eqn:rhot}) for $R(t)$ and $\rho(t)$, and the condition $P = (1-x)\rho k T/(\mu m_{\rm p}) = P_{\rm sat}(T)$.
-Fig. \ref{fig:background} shows how, after $t \sim 40$ s, our fiducial cloud cools sufficiently that $P_{\rm sat}(T)$ crosses and subsequently locks to $P$ (panel d); an order-unity fraction of the cloud mass condenses into dust and renders the cloud optically thick (panel b); and the cloud temperature drops more slowly with time than it did along the original adiabat because of latent heat release (panel c).
+Equation (\ref{eqn:condensation_energy}) is solved numerically for $T(t)$ and $x(t)$, in conjunction with Eqs. (\ref{eqn:mdot})--(\ref{eqn:rhot}) for $R(t)$ and $\rho(t)$, and the condition $P = (1-x)\rho k T/(\mu m_{\rm p}) = P_{\rm sat}(T)$. \reva{Fig. \ref{fig:background} shows how, at $t \sim 40$ s, our fiducial cloud cools to $T \approx 2600$ K, at which point $P_{\rm sat}(T)$ crosses and subsequently locks to $P$ (panel d).
+From here on out, dust condenses out of vapor and $x$ grows from zero.
+Note the system temperature $T \approx 2600$ K at this time exceeds the value of $T \approx 1500$ K often taken to signal condensation.
+The latter is valid at low pressures, not the high pressures that characterize the impact plume.
+Our approach of comparing $P$ to $P_{\rm sat}$ to decide when liquid droplets can condense out of vapor is more general than using a fixed temperature condition. }

+Over the next few minutes an order-unity fraction of the vapor condenses, rendering the cloud optically thick (panel c) and causing its temperature to drop more slowly with time than it did along the original adiabat because of latent heat release (panel b).
 We have verified that the cloud is in radiative equilibrium insofar as the photon diffusion time $\tau R/c$, where $c$ is the speed of light, is either comparable to or less than the elapsed time $t$.
 We have also checked that gas and dust conduct heat to one another so efficiently (via gas-dust collisions) that both species are at very nearly the same temperature at any given time.